Child Custody for Unmarried Parents

 • Joint custody – If two parents share legal or physical custody of a child, they have joint custody.
 Judges prefer to have parents share legal custody of a child while splitting physical custody to minimize the potential negative impact on the child.

 • Sole custody – If only one parent has legal and physical custody of a child, they have sole custody.
 A parent who has been denied legal or physical custody of their child can petition the courts to have their rights restored.
-But it is often difficult to have an existing child custody order overturned.
+However, it is often difficult to have an existing child custody order overturned.

 When a married couple in Michigan gets divorced, the usual assumption is the parents will share legal custody of any children from the marriage while splitting physical custody.
 However, in custody disputes involving unmarried parents, the child’s biological mother is presumed to have sole legal and physical custody of the child.